C-CoMP-STC/C-COMP_DeepDOM/README.md

 # C-COMP_DeepDOM
-Repo to host code and information generated on behalf of the Center for Chemical Currencies of a Microbial Planet's DeepDOM Data Integration Project
+The following repo hosts information and code generated on behalf of the Center for Chemical Currencies of a Microbial Planet's DeepDOM Data Integration Project.

 Deep Dissolved Organic Matter (DOM) otherwise known as DeepDOM is the name for a cruise (deployment KN210-04, https://www.bco-dmo.org/deployment/59057) that was conducted across the Western Atlantic Ocean (starting at Montevideo, Uruguay and ending at Bridgetown, Barbados) in 2013.